Yamimellow/AdvancedProgramming/week2/README.md

 guess the number.
 simple DnD.

-##Things mentiond but not fully explaind
+##Things mentioned but not fully explained
 - methods.
 - Random class.
 - static.